-Aristotle over 2,300 years ago in his Prior Analytics focused his study on arguments built from claims of the forms:
+Over 2,300 years ago, Aristotle in his Prior Analytics focused his study on arguments built from claims of the forms:

-All S are P.

-Some S is (are) P.

-No S is (are) P.

-Some S is (are) not P.
+All S are P. Some S is (are) P. No S is (are) P. Some S is (are) not P.

-The following argument, for example, uses only claims of these forms:
+The following argument, for example, uses claims of only these forms:

 No police officers are thieves.
 Some thieves are sent to prison.
 So no police officers are sent to prison.